FernanGc/javascript_data_structures_notes/stacksNotes.md

     // Popping elements from the stack
     /**
      * {1} Verify whether the stack is empty, if so, we return the value undefined
-     * {2} IF the stack is not empty, we will decrement the count property
+     * {2} If the stack is not empty, we will decrement the count property
      * {3} Store the value from the top of the stack so we can return it
      * {4} remove the element at the top
      * {5} return the element